Yaakulya248/yaakulya248.github.io/index.md

 Fun fact: I love Marvel, and I believe Tony Stark will return from an alternate universe.

-## Current Interests and Projects:
+## Current classes in this semester.
+(Interests and Projects)

-- Lorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
-- DLorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
-- Lorem ipsum dolor sit amet
+- Discrete Math
+- Intro to Digital Humanities
+- Calculus with Application to Science and Eng.
+- FYWS : Elsewhere